eskang/MappingSynthesisTool/README.md

 ## Installation instructions

-All the necessary dependencies have already been installed on the provided VM.
-However, if you wish to run the Mapping Synthesizer on a different machine, the following packages are
-required:

-- Java JDK 8 or higher
+The Mapping Synthesizer requires Java JDK 8 or higher.
+In the CAV2019 VM, this package can be installed by:

-- Scala 2.12.8
+	sudo apt-get install openjdk-8-jre-headless

 ## Reproducing the case study results from the paper